-Snake and Columbia rivers, WA On a clear morning, the captains take lunar observations.
-Clark is escorted about ten miles up the Columbia where he notes Indian ways and salmon habitats.
-Lewis takes an Indian vocabulary from the Wanapum and Yakama Indians.
+On this clear morning at the confluence of the Columbia and Snake rivers, the captains take lunar observations.
+Later, Clark is escorted about ten miles up the Columbia where he notes Native ways and salmon ecology.
+Lewis takes Wanapum and Yakama vocabularies, and hunters are sent out to collect sage grouse specimens.

 —William Clark